BigSoftVideo/DOTEbase/glossary.md

 A [Collections Browser](collections-browser.md) is an ordered list of all current [Clip Collections](#clip-collection).

+### Colour Swatch Manager <a id='swtach-manager'></a>

+Colours of Clips and Tiers can be managed in the [Colour Swatch Manager](colour-manager.md).
+Colours can be named, renamed and deleted, and applied across locally, in a DOTEspace or across all DOTEspaces.
+Swatch sets can be created to apply in a DOTEspace.

 ### Comment <a id='comment'></a>

 A Comment is a text field attached to [Clips](#clip).